OctoPrint/OctoPrint/CONTRIBUTING.md

 ```
 <!--
 READ THE FOLLOWING FIRST:

-If not already done, please read the "guidelines for contributing"
-aka the Contribution Guidelines that are linked ^-- just up there
+If not already done, please read the the Contribution Guidelines that
-in the big yellow box.
+are linked to the right under "Helpful resources" > "Contributing".

 Also read the FAQ: http://faq.octoprint.org